kangah-codes/kangah-codes/README.md

 -->

 ## About
-- Building the future of insurance in Africa @insurerity. #strictlyfrontend
+- Building the future of online auctions @PurpleWave

 ### Connect with me: